caspergrl/GT-UX-UI-Dec2022-June2023/03-week/01-lesson.md

 - This is your first impression.
 This is what all your users will experience first.
 This is what they’ll tell their peers.
 - From the moment a user starts with a product, you need to convey a number of things immediately: Where is the user?
 What can the user do within the app?
 Where can the user go within the app?

-> :gem: **Designer Insight:** Invite a TA to share about their own onboarding experience with Figma.
->
-> - Alternatively, you can share your own experience with it.

 **User onboarding is the most important part of the customer journey.**